Kresta II-class cruiser: Armament

 For their primary role as anti-submarine cruisers, the Kresta II class mounted two quadruple launchers for eight SS-N-14 anti-submarine missiles.
 They were also equipped with two RBU 6000 12-barrel and two RBU 1000 6-barrel rocket launchers.
 The Ka-25 helicopter embarked on the cruiser was also capable of aiding in the search and destruction of submarines.

 Against aerial threats the cruisers were armed with four 57mm L/80 DP guns situated in two twin mountings.
 They also had four 30mm AK-630 CIWS mountings.
 They were armed with two twin launchers for the 48 SA-N-3 surface-to-air missiles they carried.

 The ships also mounted two quintuple mountings for 533 mm dual-role torpedoes.

 Sensors

 The Kresta II class were equipped with MR600 air search radar MR-310 Angara Don navigational and Volga navigational radars.
 For anti-submarine warfare they had MG-322 hull mounted sonar.
-For fire control purposes they had Grom SA-N-1 fire control, MR103 AK725 fire control and Drakon RP33 fire control.
-They also had a MG-26 communications outfit and a MG-35 Shtil.
+For fire control purposes they had Grom SA-N-3 fire control, MR103 AK725 fire control and Drakon RP33 fire control.
+They also had an MG-26 communications outfit and an MG-35 Shtil.

 The first four ships of the class to be completed were not equipped with the MR-123 Vympel fire control radar for the AK-630, and relied on manual targeting instead.